Sant Lluís: Demographics

 Like the rest of Spain, almost every native resident is able to speak Spanish, (sometimes referred to as Castilian).
 However, the majority of the population can also speak Catalan, which is spoken throughout Catalonia, Valencia, and the Balearic Islands, and even has its own dialect spoken on the island, menorquí, a variant of the Balearic dialect; widespread throughout the Balearics.

 Many British expats choose to retire to Spain, so English is often spoken by retired residents and throughout the tourist resorts on the municipality's southern coast.

+Culture

+The town celebrates its own festival, the Feast of St. Luis, at the end of August.